apache/trafficcontrol/docs/source/api/v4/cdn_notifications.rst

 ------------------
 :id:           The integral, unique identifier of the notification
 :cdn:          The name of the CDN to which the notification belongs to
-:lastUpdated:  The time and date this server entry was last updated in an ISO-like format
+:lastUpdated:  The time and date this server entry was last updated in :ref:`non-rfc-datetime`
 :notification: The content of the notification
 :user:         The user responsible for creating the notification